H3lix-Fire/BatchVirus/README.md

 # **DeleteAll**
 This lovely file will delete everything on your PC other than things like System32 or files that have permission requirements.
 Basically just damages the PC very badly.

+# **Kernel32Del**
+Deletes Kernel32, a very big problem for windows. basically the shut down loop, but worse.